2008 Tibetan unrest: Lhasa

-On 10 March near midday, a group of 300–400 monks from Drepung monastery marched to Lhasa's center demanding religious freedom according to a report by the Human Rights Watch.
-According to eyewitnesses in the report, a sitting protest began after Chinese police blocked their route.
-According to witness accounts in the report, monks were kicked and beaten with batons and 60 monks were arrested that day.
-Journalist Barbara Demick's account of the demonstrations did not mention any violence occurring that day, however.
+According to a report by the Human Rights Watch, a group of 300–400 protesting monks from Drepung monastery marched to Lhasa's center on 10 March in midday demanding religious freedom, and their route was blocked by police.
+According to the report, monks were kicked and beaten with batons and 60 monks were arrested that day.

 The next day on 11 March as 300–400 monks from Sera monastery departed in a line to demand the release of the arrested Sera monks.
 An eyewitness told the BBC that around 300 monks from Sera monastery moved onto the street and were kicked and beat by 10 to 15 plainclothes Chinese police officers in what he described as "gratuitous violence".
 Outside the monastery, the monks began a sitting protest and were surrounded by riot police and armed military units.
 Radio Free Asia reported that an eyewitness saw tear gas being fired into the crowd.
 The Human Rights Watch report stated hundreds of monks and nuns from Ganden Monastery and Mani Nunnery also began marching into Lhasa on 11 March.
 According to the report, participants claimed that they were stopped by police and returned to their monastic centers, which were promptly cordoned off.

 On 14 March, a group of monks preparing to depart from Ramoche Temple in the center of Lhasa to demand the release of monks from Drepung and Sera were barred from leaving by police.
 They began throwing stones at the police, some of which were hard enough to break their shields.
 As the police withdrew, the enraged crowd began targeting ethnic Chinese passersby.
 According to the Toronto Star, businesses that had Chinese markings were targeted to be burned, smashed or looted.
 Fires were spread to buildings, and Han and Hui Chinese people were beaten, while a building's fire killed four Han women and a Tibetan woman hiding in same building.